Getting Started with Genero Container Images

 Manually

-There are various ways to create a Genero Container Image with an app installed on it.
-For example, after copying and pasting you gar file, deploying and enabling it on the container and testing that you get a connection, you can save the container’s state into a new image.
+If creating a Genero Container Image with your app installed on it is what you are looking for, then you can do this in various ways.
+Starting with a basic test step.
+After copying and pasting you gar file, deploying and enabling it on the container and testing that you get a connection, you can simply save the container’s state into a new image.
 This is similar to the VM snapshots.

 From DockerFile